xingshuangs/iot-communication/README.md

 ## Overview

-**If this project helps you, please give the author a :star: .**<br>
+**If this project helps you, please give the author a** ⭐ .<br>

-Now, it is a tool for iot communication, it includes
+Now, it is a tool for iot communication, used for the learning and development of protocols, it includes

 - Siemens S7 protocol, support PLC S1500, S1200, S400, S300, S200Smart, Siemens Machine Tool 828D.
 - Modbus protocol, support ModbusTcp, ModbusRtuOverTcp, ModbusAsciiOverTcp.
-- MITSUBISHI MELSEC(MC) Protocol, support PLC iQ-R series, Q/L series, QnA series, Only the L Series has been tested so far.
+- Mitsubishi Melsec(MC) Protocol, support PLC iQ-R series, Q/L series, QnA series, Only the L Series has been tested so far.
 - RTSP, RTCP, RTP, H264, MP4 (FMP4) protocol, RTSP + H264 + FMP4 + WebSocket + MSE + WEB.
 - Parse byte array data.